Beaufort County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, video footage (if available), or any documentation that challenges the validity of the breath/blood test or the circumstances of your arrest.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any documentation that challenges the basis for the stop or the accuracy of the chemical testing.

 Possible Outcomes